casperstorm/bobw/README.md

-# init.lua - a configuration for both VSCode and Neovim.
+# The Best of both Worlds - VSCode configuration

 I love modal editing.
 But I also love VSCode.
 This repository is my configuration for setting up VSCode with modal editing using a fully embedded Neovim instance with some sane defaults.